louise0000/glyphlab/README.md

 [https://openprocessing.org/sketch/2703444]

 ↑Something like this could be used to generate thousands, millions of permutations of a junction with accompanying bezier path points
+Photoshop can also batch add noise to folders worth of images

 **Press \[START CAPTURE\] which will download a new permutation 3 times pe second. _Remember to press \[STOP CAPTURE\]!_ When you do, a json file will also be downloaded with the intersection coordinate as well as bezier coordinates and matching file name for the jpg it refers to.**